underscore-finance/underscore-docs/vaults.md

 ### Approved Protocols Only

-Each vault operates within strict boundaries:
+Each vault operates within strict boundaries — enforced by smart contracts, not company policies:

 - **Whitelisted Destinations**: AI can only deposit to pre-approved yield protocols
 - **Registry Controlled**: Underscore governance manages the approved protocol list
-- **No Rogue Deposits**: AI cannot move funds to unapproved or risky protocols
+- **No Rogue Deposits**: The AI literally cannot move funds to unapproved destinations — it's not a matter of trust, it's code

+These rules are onchain.
+No rogue trades.
+No experimental farms.
+No hallucinations.

 ### Deposit Controls